jadefr/algoritmos/README.md

     Pior caso: O(N^3)
     Melhor caso: O(N)

+**7. isOneAway(String a, String b)**

+    There are three types of edits that can be performed on strings: insert a character, remove a character, or replace a character.
+Given two strings, write a function to check if they are one edit (or zero edits) away.

+    Pior caso (i.e., replace): O(N)
+    Melhor caso (i.e., remoção ou adição): O(1)

 # Sorting
 Dado um array de inteiros, faz-se sua ordenação de acordo com a abordagem Insertion Sort